-In general, production applications SHOULD only use software that implements W3C Final Recommendations.
-Applications using software that implement W3C technical reports at other stages of the development process, or non-W3C specifications, MUST do so with the following restrictions:
+In general, production applications SHOULD only use software that implements W3C Final Recommendations and final specifications of the accredited standards bodies referenced in the above paragraph.
+Applications using software that implement W3C technical reports at other stages of the development process, or other draft products of Voluntary Consensus Standards bodies, MUST do so with the following restrictions:

-- Production Applications: - Prior to creating, incorporating or using software that implements non-W3C specifications activities MUST: - Ensure that no competing W3C endorsed recommendation exists or is being developed. - Ensure that the specification is a product of a credible, recognized consortium or organization such as the Organization for the Advancement of Structured Information Standards (OASIS), the United Nations Centre for Trade Facilitation and Electronic Business (UN/CEFACT), the OMG, OAG, UDDI, RossettaNet, or BizTalk. - Activities MAY choose to implement W3C technical reports with a Proposed Recommendation status provided they are committed to immediately update software should any changes be made when the report reaches final status - Pilot Applications: Activities developing pilot applications (as a precursor to production) MAY also implement software that conforms to W3C technical reports with a Candidate Recommendation status. - (Advanced Concept) Demonstrations: Activities developing demonstration applications (as a proof of concept) MAY also implement software that conforms to W3C technical reports with a Working Draft status. - Exception: Activities MAY implement software that conforms to the SOAP 1.1 W3C Note, but MUST then be ready and committed to update software to the SOAP 1.2 specification when it reaches Final Recommendation status. - Regardless of the stage of application productions, activities MUST NOT implement specifications or standards that compete with W3C technical work.
+- Production Applications: - ➤ Prior to creating, incorporating or using software that implements non-W3C specifications, activities MUST: - Ensure that no competing W3C endorsed recommendation exists or is being developed. - Ensure that the specification is a product of an accredited standards body (ISO, IEEE, ANSI, UN/CEFACT) or a credible Voluntary Consensus Standards body such as the Organization for the Advancement of Structured Information Standards (OASIS), the OMG, OAG, UDDI, Rosetta-Net, or BizTalk. - ➤ Activities MAY choose to implement W3C technical reports with a Proposed Recommendation status, provided they are committed to immediately updating software should any changes be made when the report reaches final status - ◆ Pilot Applications: Activities developing pilot applications (as a precursor to production) MAY also implement software that conforms to W3C technical reports with a Candidate Recommendation status. - ◆ (Advanced Concept) Demonstrations: Activities developing demonstration applications (as a proof of concept) MAY also implement software that conforms to W3C technical reports with a Working Draft status or another accredited standards body or Voluntary Consensus Standards body's draft specifications.